 Dispelling Misconceptions About Cystic Fibrosis

-6 min read
+5 min read

 As people with CF live longer, their disease manifests in different ways, forcing them to confront new challenges related to life with CF, including infections, CF-related diabetes, gastrointestinal issues, reproductive health, and mental health.

 There are more than 1,700 different mutations that cause CF. About 10% of people with CF have two rare mutations, around 2-3% of which might respond to CFTR modulators.
-The other approximately 7%, including the 3% with nonsense mutations, will not respond to modulator treatments.
+The other approximately 7%, including the 3% with nonsense mutations, do not respond to modulator treatments.
 Moreover, there are some people who may be able to clinically benefit from modulators but cannot tolerate the therapy and must alter its dosage or forgo the therapy altogether.
 Advancements like Trikafta® have — along with highly specialized care — contributed to improving quality of life and life expectancy for many, but not all with CF.

 Additionally, modulator therapy cannot reverse or heal permanent organ damage, which is why it's especially important to start these therapies as early as possible.
 While a lung transplant may be a treatment option for people with cystic fibrosis who are facing advanced lung disease, a person with CF will continue to have CF after the transplant.